Brian McGuigan: Early life and family

-McGuigan father Frank also played for Tyrone, but the younger McGuigan's achievements surpassed those of his father.
+McGuigan's father Frank also played for Tyrone, but the younger McGuigan's achievements surpassed those of his father.

 Playing career

 At underage level, McGuigan was part of the team that captured All-Ireland gold in 1998 in the Minor championship, and back-to-back triumphs in the Under 21 championships in 2000 and 2001.

 McGuigan's influence on the team may be illustrated by Tyrone's mammoth run to the 2005 All-Ireland triumph.
 During the early stages of the season, they were having difficulty beating teams in the Ulster Championship.
 McGuigan had been absent from the team because he wanted to take a year out to travel.
 While he was away he was contacted by the Tyrone staff to return to the Tyrone team, so he cut his holiday short to return to action, and despite being less than match fit he came on as a substitute in his first game back.
 He was subsequently chosen as a starter for the rest of the Championship, which coincided with Tyrone's return to form with the return of their main playmaker.

 He was denied an All Star that year, which caused a lot of controversy, even prompting his father, Frank, to put his own medal up for sale, due to his lowered opinion of the accolade.